Sarati: Features

 As Sarati was created for the Eldar who were ambidextrous, the script can be written right-to-left; left-to-right; top-to-bottom, from the right or left; or boustrophedon (back-and-forth).

 When writing from right-to-left, the left hand was employed, whereas when writing left-to-right, the right hand was used.
 This prevented the accidental smudging of ink, and allowed the writer to see what had just been written.
 Also, as Sarati was meant to represent an older script, its distinguishing trait of allowing the script to be written in multiple directions is meant to mirror real ancient scripts that are known for their less rigid nature.

 While a fair amount of punctuation marks have been created for the script, Sarati has established only two punctuation marks (both of which serve as a full stop) that are used consistently throughout texts.

+Tolkien created a system of Rúmilian numerals for Sarati.